jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 Encircle Language Spec,
 2009-09-03

 What about a two-dimensional array?
-How would that look in Encircle?
+How might that look in Encircle?

 JJ